 Required Filing Fees: (to be paid by the hiring department)

 $2500 Premium Processing Fee: if expedited processing is necessary, departments must pay the premium processing fee as part of the business expense of the H-1B petition.

 The Department must not require the employee to pay, unless the reason is due to certain personal circumstances, such as traveling abroad for presentations or vacations.

-I-539 Application fee for H-4 dependent application (to be paid by the employee): $370 (all family members are included); All checks should be made payable to “U.S. Department of Homeland Security” and submitted directly to Tulane OISS.
+I-539 Application fee for H-4 dependent application (to be paid by the employee): $370 made payable to “U.S. Department of Homeland Security” and submitted directly to Tulane OISS.

 Tulane J-1 Scholar Health Insurance Policy and Resources

 U.S. laws governing J-1 visas require all J-1 Exchange Visitors to have health insurance, medical repatriation insurance, and repatriation of remains insurance for the duration of their J-1 program in the U.S. (Section 514.14 CFR, Volume 22) Tulane University requires all J-1 visa holders and their J-2 dependents to purchase a Tulane Health Insurance Policy (or receive a waiver of the policy).

 For assistance with J-1 scholar questions, please contact Nancy Lauland at email@example.com or 865-5208.

 TN (Treaty NAFTA) employment status is available to Canadian and Mexican citizens.

 TN status can be obtained at a port-of-entry (about $50 fee) or by filing an I-129 Petition with USCIS ($460.00 filing fee).